ryanatkn/gro/src/docs/options.md

 but their defaults and types are hard to get right.
 Every pattern has tradeoffs of complexity and consistency.

-For cases where all options are required, this documentation does not apply.
+For cases where all options are required, the options argument's type needs no special handling.
-If you need partials and defaults, below are the codebase's conventions.
+However when you need partials and defaults, the codebase's conventions are documented below.

 `gro` uses a simple consistent pattern that has one major (and weird) caveat:
 **if an option can be `undefined`, it must default to `undefined`**.